Modern technology allows the storage and mapping of your face to photos and videos. Here's what you need to know about this new potential threat.

 Engage with content before you believe it as absolute truth.

 It is cliché, but don’t believe everything you read on the internet!
+Make sure to double-check sources and information.
+Research is your friend!

 It is a complicated time in the modern age, and technology continues to surpass our expectations.